trhd/dsac/README.md

 	$ sudo ninja -C build install

-Asserts (see "man assert") may have been used in the implementations so one might want to define NDDEBUG compiler macro for release builds.
+Asserts (see "man assert") may have been used in the implementations so one might want to define NDEBUG compiler macro for release builds.

 Bugs, Patches etc.